codefresh-io/docs.codefresh.io/_docs/installation/runner/install-codefresh-runner.md

 {{site.data.callout.end}}

 >**Codefresh Runner with spot instances**<br>
-  Using spot instances can cause failures in Codefresh builds as they can be taken down without notice.<br>If you require 100% availability, we do not recommend using spot instances.
+  Using spot instances can cause failures in Codefresh pipeline builds as they can be taken down without notice.<br>If you require 100% availability, we do not recommend using spot instances.

 After installing the Codefresh Runner, you can:
 * View the Runner Agent and its Runtime Environments